DanielAcostaRoa/DanielAcostaRoa/README.md

 ### Hi there 👋

-I´m Daniel.
+I'm Daniel.

-Bachelor´s Degree in Computer Science.

-Universidad de Guanajuato - CIMAT.
+Bachelor´s Degree in Computer Science, Universidad de Guanajuato - CIMAT.

 Computer programmer, currently developing skills in software development and cloud computing.
 With a special taste in mathematics, I possess skills in statistics and machine learning.